TBleess/Website_New/pages/5_CensusACS/2020-respond.md

 ## How to respond to the Census

 There are multiple ways to respond to the Census.
-For most people, the census response process will begin with a Census Postcard send to an address.
+For most people, the census response process will begin with a Census Postcard sent to your address.
 The Postcard will give the recipient multiple options to respond:

 * Online, using a web browser,
 * Online, using a smart phone,